derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/05/2026 16:57:32 : 3 Database Admins walked into a NoSQL bar.
+24/05/2026 16:59:19 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are II types of people: Those who understand Roman Numerals and those who don't.
+Child: Dad, why does the sun rise in the east and set in the west?
+Dad: Son, it's working, don't touch it.
 <!-- replace-with-joke ends -->